ammarbinfaisal/sahl/DOCS.md

 }
 ```

-make is used to create arrays, tuples and maps and channels
+make is used to create arrays, maps and channels

 ### Chan Recv/Send